Find out more here!

 Multiple sclerosis, Dysautonomia, you name it…ALL made worse from hypothyroidism or being on a T4 med

-waterripples Before my thyroid disease of hypothyroidism was discovered, I had horrific and debilitating consequences from exercise or any activity.
-You can read about it all here or even more detail in the Introduction of the patients-to-patients Stop the Thyroid Madness book.
+Before my thyroid disease of hypothyroidism was discovered, I had horrific and debilitating consequences from exercise or any activity.
+You can read about it in even more detail in the Introduction of the patient-to-patient Stop the Thyroid Madness book.

 When my so-called “borderline hypothyroid” was discovered by age 30, I thought whoo-hooo, I’ll finally get rid of this strange nightmare whenever I tried to do ANYTHING.
 I was put on Synthroid and my anticipation for a better life was profound.